pliebscher/SourceFuse.AcmeCorp/README.md

 - There are know issues: https://github.com/pliebscher/SourceFuse.AcmeCorp/issues
 - Database migrations are not used.
 The database is seeded with sample data when first created by Entity Framework.
-- Unit testing Async API controller methods and MSTest dont play well together.
+- Unit testing async API controller methods and MSTest dont play well together.
 - Integration tests are located in AcmeCorp.WebApi.Tests solution/Project and should be executed against a running API instance.
-- A more complex version of this system would include a Service layer that would require robust Unit testing.
+- A more complex version of this system would include a Service layer that would include more robust Unit testing.
 - For demonstration purposes and in the interest of time, only a handful of Integration tests are included.
 - Exception hanling is minimal.